openjs-foundation/cross-project-council/proposals/stage-2/PROJECT_ONBOARDING/NEW_PROJECT_APPLICATION.md

 ## Statement of alignment with OpenJS Foundation charter and mission

 Please refer to [the Cross Project Council's Charter](https://github.com/openjs-foundation/cross-project-council/blob/master/CPC-CHARTER.md).
-Keep answers to less than 250 words.
+Please keep your answer to less than 250 words.

 ## List of all repos that are part of the project